By Natasha Ramirez

 New parents probably don’t have time to hit the gym anymore.
 But with a membership to an online workout service, they can still get a quick sesh in during naps, meal time, or when their partner is looking after the kid.
 There are lots of great websites and apps that offer vidoes and training plans they can do right at home.
 Whether they’re into yoga, barre, kickboxing, cycling, or another sport, they’re probably a training app for that.
 Combine the subscription gift with a nice yoga mat, reusable water bottle, or other small fitness-focused gift they could use while watching the videos.

 When you have a newborn in the house, it’s hard to take time for yourself.
 Make destressing easy for them this holiday season with some self-care items.
 Face masks, nail polish, a fluffy robe, and some bath bombs are always fun gifts that can help them relax after a stressful day.
 Better yet, get them a gift card for a nice spa day at a spa nearby.
-It gets them out of the house and some much-needed “me time”.
+It gets them out of the house and some much-needed “me time.”
+Visit this site for more ideas.

 Still lost?
 Go with diapers.
 They’re simple, cheap, and always appreciated.